Punisher: War Zone (2012 series)

-Punisher: War Zone, also known as The Punisher War Zone is a comic book series published by Marvel Comics about the vigilante The Punisher.
-The series was written by Greg Rucka as a follow up to his previous Punisher series from 2011, meant to finish the story Rucka had begun in the 2011 series.
+Punisher: War Zone, also known as The Punisher War Zone, is a comic book series published by Marvel Comics about the vigilante The Punisher.
+The series was written by Greg Rucka as a follow-up to his previous Punisher series from 2011, meant to finish the story Rucka had begun in the 2011 series.
 The interior illustration was done by Carmine Di Giandomenico.

 Publication history

 Plot

 During the series, Frank Castle (The Punisher) finds himself attacked by several members of the Avengers, who are all trying to stop his lethal personal war against crime, especially after he is accused of killing several police officers.
 Wolverine attempts to speak with him and believes Castle when he says he did not murder the policemen and lets Castle go.

-Afterwards, Castle finds out that his supposed accomplice, Rachel Cole-Alves, will most likely be executed for the crime they have been accused of and he must save her.
-He fights with Natasha Romanoff (Black Widow) and Thor and manages to steal one of Iron Man's armors to give Alves enough time to escape.
+Afterwards, Castle finds out that his supposed accomplice, Rachel Cole, will most likely be executed for the crime they have been accused of and he must save her.
+He fights with Natasha Romanoff (Black Widow) and Thor and manages to steal one of Iron Man's armors to give Cole enough time to escape.
 After he's beaten down by several Avengers, Castle is made to surrender by Steve Rogers (Captain America) who urges him to stand down like the military man he is after the battle is over and he knows he is beaten.
 Castle, unwilling to refuse an order from Rogers, whom he respects, gives up and is placed in prison.